compulim/autohotkey-boss-fs-1-wl/README.md

 1. Tap middle pedal to scroll up 5 times
 1. Tap right pedal to scroll down 5 times

+## Disclaimer

+We are not endorsed or affiliated with BOSS and Roland Corporation.

 ## Contributions